hexinyi2101/DepthCLIP3D/README.md

 **📄 Paper:** _DepthCLIP3D: A Unified Approach for 3D Visual Understanding with Depth_
 Xinyi He, Yuanyuan Ran, Xiangyu Xu

+📌 This paper has been accepted to ICASSP 2026.

 ![DepthCLIP3D Overview](./allmodelv3.png)

 ## 📝 Abstract